thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 ### A component is a function that returns JSX

+React is used with JSX, a JavaScript extention language.
+The reason is that it offers a great applied mental model for using nested functions in a way that feels intuitive.

 Let's ignore class components and focus on the far more common functional components.
 A _functional_ component is a function that behaves exactly like any other JavaScript function.
 React components always return JSX which is then